cuustard/uni/SCC.131.md

 I/O Challenges:

 1. The Speed-Gap
    - I/O devices are mechanical so run massively slower compared to the CPU
 2. The Device Diversity
    - Diversity of data-access modes
      - read-only, or write-only, or read-and-write
      - Access by the induvidual byte or by the block/by the stream
      - Access randomly (like a disk) or sequentially (like a tape)
    - Device-specific Operations
      - change for resolution, set the time, focus
    - I/O protocol
      - potential data transfer errors
      - synchronous or asynchronous

 Device drivers are software plug-ins inside the operating system.
+They abstract over device diveristy by grouping sets of similar types of device.
+E.G. many inputs can be made to look like a mouse to software.
+E.G. all hard disks are basically the same.

+Functions of drivers:

+- Registering a device with the OS and initialising it
+- Initiating data transfers to or from a device
+- Monitoring status events from a device
+- Managing device/system shutdown

+### Two-fold Classification of device Types

+Classification of Device Types:

+1. Character Devices
+   - Send and recieve one byte at a time
+   - E.G. A keyboard
+2. Block Devices
+   - Send and reviece a multi-byte block at a time
+   - E.G. A hard disk

+Classification of Processor Support for I/O:

+1. Isolated I/O
+   - Processor porivdes dedicated physical pins for the connection of I/O devices...
+   - ...and dedicated instructions for doing I/O operations.
+   - It is suited to simple devices
+   - Having only a fixed set of special I/O instructions does not help with device diversity
+2. Memory-mapped I/O
+   - Devices sit within processors linear memory address space
+   - Simple, flexible programming model
+   - However, it addes complexity to devices

 ---